kghose/technic-models/helicopter-controls/Readme.md

 lower swashplate bend upwards where the control rods are connected. i suspect this is to bring the attachment points in the same plane as the center of rotation of the pivot sleeve.

-## Swashplate control rod constraints

-The swashplate control rods need some degree of freedom, but not to much.
-If too much is given, by using ball joints on either end, there is too much play and the swashplate lolls about loosely.
-I solved this by strongly constraining the lever side of the control rods - instead of ball joints, I use friction bushings to restrict the sideways play of one end of the rods.

 # Appendix: Learning experiences